9abour/react-firebase-task-scheduler/README.md

 - Sign In: Allows existing users to sign in.
 - Homepage: Displays the task management interface with forms to add tasks, filters, search, and a list of tasks.
 - Edit Task Page: Allows users to edit existing tasks.
-- User Profile (Bonus): Allows users to edit their profile information.
+- User Profile: Allows users to edit their profile information.

 ## Technologies Used
 - React with TypeScript: Frontend JavaScript library for building user interfaces with type safety.